hathway/Parse-PromiseKit/README.md

 `Parse+PromiseKit` is a category that adds [PromiseKit](http://promisekit.org/) integration to the [Parse SDK](https://parse.com/docs/ios_guide).

+*Note: The API is subject to change until v1.0.*

 Usage
 -----
 Method names prefix Parse's asynchronous method names with `promise` and remove `InBackground`, etc. Promises are fulfilled